 How Does Psoriatic Arthritis Affect the Hips?

-The chronic, inflammatory disease process of psoriatic arthritis (PsA) can affect any joint in the body.
-When one or both hips are involved in PsA, individuals can experience pain, stiffness, and difficulty walking.
-PsA can be either asymmetrical (affecting only one hip) or symmetrical (affecting both hips).
+Psoriatic arthritis (PsA) is a chronic inflammatory disease that can affect any joint in the body, including the hips.
+When one or both hips are involved in PsA, people can experience pain, stiffness, and trouble walking.1

 - Pain in the hip joint, which may include pain in the groin, outer thigh, or buttocks